What is a Machine-Ready Blank?

 Machine-Ready Blanks free up your high-precision CNC workcenter, to get to what it does best, complex machining.
 With a pre-prepped part, your operator will simply load, lock and go.
 Set the part against pins, clamp down, and hit the green button.
 Simple as that.

 What does this mean in the end… THROUGHPUT.
 Your machine is freed from prepping, and working on high dollar activity.

 Common Misconceptions About Machine-Ready Blanks

 “Machine-ready blanks cost more than oversized stock.”

 Any time saved is increased productivity and gained throughput.
-Calculate how much time you spend squaring up your parts and multiply that by your quantity.
+Calculate how much time you spend squaring up your parts (facing, squaring, parting-off) and multiply that by your quantity.
 Even if it’s just seconds per part, it can come out to hours or days by the end of the job.
-That time saved can be spent starting on your next job.
+That time saved can be spent working on your next job.

 “It takes too long to get blanks that are squared up.
 It’s much faster to get oversized stock.”